doorstop-dev/doorstop/docs/reference/items.md

 Indicates the presentation order within a document.
 A level of 1.1 will display above level 1.2 and 1.1.5 displays below 1.1.2.

-If the level ends with .0 and the item is non-normative, Doorstop will treat the item as a document heading.
-See the [text](items.md#text)-section for an example.
+If the level ends with .0, Doorstop will treat the item as a document heading.
+A subtle difference occurs in function of the normative attribute.
+See the [text](items.md#text)-section for more details and an example.

 ### reviewed